Direct current: Domestic and commercial buildings

-This symbol which can be represented with Unicode character (⎓) is found on many electronic devices that either require or produce direct current.
+This symbol which can be represented with Unicode character (⎓, "Direct Current Symbol Form Two") is found on many electronic devices that either require or produce direct current. ("Form One" is an em dash.)

 DC is commonly found in many extra-low voltage applications and some low-voltage applications, especially where these are powered by batteries or solar power systems (since both can produce only DC).

 Most electronic circuits or devices require a DC power supply.

 Domestic DC installations usually have different types of sockets, connectors, switches, and fixtures from those suitable for alternating current.
 This is mostly due to the lower voltages used, resulting in higher currents to produce the same amount of power.

 It is usually important with a DC appliance to observe polarity, unless the device has a diode bridge to correct for this.

 Automotive

 Most automotive applications use DC.
 An automotive battery provides power for engine starting, lighting, the ignition system, the climate controls, and the infotainment system among others.
 The alternator is an AC device which uses a rectifier to produce DC for battery charging.
 Most highway passenger vehicles use nominally 12 V systems.
 Many heavy trucks, farm equipment, or earth moving equipment with Diesel engines use 24 volt systems.
 In some older vehicles, 6 V was used, such as in the original classic Volkswagen Beetle.
 At one point a 42 V electrical system was considered for automobiles, but this found little use.
 To save weight and wire, often the metal frame of the vehicle is connected to one pole of the battery and used as the return conductor in a circuit.
 Often the negative pole is the chassis "ground" connection, but positive ground may be used in some wheeled or marine vehicles.

 In a battery electric vehicle, there are usually two separate DC systems.
 The "low voltage" DC system typically operates at 12V, and serves the same purpose as in an internal combustion engine vehicle.
 The "high voltage" system operates at 300-400V (depending on the vehicle), and provides the power for the traction motors.
 Increasing the voltage for the traction motors reduces the current flowing through them, increasing efficiency.